7 Unbelievable Amphibians

 Sexual dimorphism is displayed by this amphibian, with the males being somewhat smaller than the females.
 Females average about 3.9 in (10 cm) in length.

 It possesses oversized webbed feet that it utilizes to glide from tree to tree.
-The eyes grow quite large, with horizontal pupils.
+The eyes also grow quite large, with horizontal pupils.

 The species also has big toe pads, which helps it cling to trees as it lands from its flight.